Puli (2015 film)

-The film's original Tamil version was released worldwide on 1 October 2015.
-The film was dubbed into both Telugu and Hindi, which were released a day later on 2 October 2015.
-The film received mixed reviews from critics with praise for the visual effects, cinematography and the performances of the cast but criticized the screenplay and execution.
+Puli's original Tamil version was released worldwide on 1 October 2015 in theatres, whilst the dubbed versions of Telugu, Hindi and Malayalam were released the following day on 2 October 2015.
+The film received mixed-to-negative reviews from critics who praised the cast performances and visual effects while the screenplay and writing received criticism.
+Despite being a below average venture at the box office, it recovered the budget investment through profit in satellite and digital rights.

-The story revolves around the clash between humans and demons (Vedhalams) ruled by a demon kingdom in a fantasy world, where a human is fighting for justice for the killing of humans by demons, but his ancestry turns out to be a mystery.

-Puli recovered its 100 crore investment through profit in satellite and digital rights.
+The film was screened at the Tokyo International Film Festival, Japan.

 Plot

 Marudheeran (half tiger-demon and half human) is the adopted son of a tribal village chief named Vembunathan.
 From a young age, he notices the atrocities regularly committed on the villagers by soldiers from the neighbouring kingdom of Vedhalapuram called the Vedhalams, who have supernatural powers.
-When he becomes an adult, Marudheeran starts to protect the villagers from the Vedhalams, because of which he is well respected by the villagers.
+When he becomes an adult, Marudheeran starts to protect the villagers from the Vedhalams.
+As a result, the villagers respect him.